dukelec/cdipc/Readme.md

 1. The requester request a free node (as same as topic).
 2. The requester append the node to replier's node_head (as same as topic, without clear pub reference).
 3. The replier pick up a node.
-4. The replier return data to requester (by simply clear reference map bit) (append after original data).
+4. The replier return data to requester (by simply clear reference map bit).
 5. The requester free the node after read return data.